 Be aware of duplicated records

 Importing a new CSV file of contacts or simple changes in information such as email addresses are common causes of potential duplications.
 They make it harder to find the right record or can shake your confidence about validity of the data.
-At ActivateStaff, we’ve built duplicate preventions right into our product after noticing how often this could happen with poorly maintained data.
-Using a system we call “two track onboarding”, we create a different experience for net new candidates compared with candidates who may already exist in your ATS to avoid unnecessary duplicate accounts.
+Make sure you have a system in place to handle potential duplicate records.

 Understand necessary data fields